Skip to main content

 This track will support the development and submission of proposals to external funding agencies (U.S. Dept. of Education, Utah Department of Workforce Services, etc.).
 Faculty, staff, and administrators with ideas for a project to an external agency are encouraged to apply for a Fellowship.
 Each applicant selected is required to develop a proposal.
 The proposal must strongly support SLCC strategic goals, the goals of the applicant's department, and fit with an existing or anticipated grant solicitation from an external funding agency.
 Applicants are encouraged to contact the Office of Sponsored Projects should they require assistance sending a solicitation.

-A comprehensive list of solicitations applicable to community colleges is available on the Office of Sponsored Projects website.
 Prospective applicants can also sign up for a bi-weekly listserv containing recently released solicitations by sending an email to osp@slcc.edu.

 All Fellows are required to participate in track meetings and work with the Office of Sponsored Projects to complete their proposal.